My 6 Favorite Bible Verses for Stress and Anxiety During Tough Times

-Anxiety is a toxic brew of negative emotions—anger, angst, apprehension, tension, worry, discouragement, fear, nervousness, panic, and fretfulness.
+Anxiety and stress is a toxic brew of negative emotions—anger, angst, apprehension, tension, worry, discouragement, fear, nervousness, panic, and fretfulness.
 Forty million Americans battle it consistently, and everyone faces periodic bouts of this devilish dis-ease—me included.
 My mind seems predisposed to worry about everything.
-That’s why I’ve devoted years to searching out the Bible best passages for overcoming anxiety.
-This isn’t a complete list, of course—one could make the case that every verse in the Bible is a knot in the rope that can lift us from our anxieties—but these are some of the verses that have most helped me.
+That’s why I’ve devoted years to searching out the Bible best passages for overcoming anxiety and stress.
+This isn’t a complete list of verses, of course—one could make the case that every verse in the Bible is a knot in the rope that can lift us from our anxieties—but these are some of the verses that have most helped me.
 Perhaps one of these six verses has your name on it too.

 1. Psalm 94:19: When anxiety was great within me, Your consolation brought me joy.